joel-mrtn/moneymoney-json-export/README.md

 # Structured JSON Export for MoneyMoney

-A [MoneyMoney](https://moneymoney.app) extension that exports all accounts and transactions into a structured JSON format, preserving the full account hierarchy, transaction details, and metadata.
+A [MoneyMoney](https://moneymoney.app) extension that exports all accounts and transactions into a structured JSON format, preserving the account hierarchy, transaction details, and metadata.

 ## Installation